bwat47/joplin-heading-levels/README.md

 - Displays heading levels in the markdown editor's gutter (h1, h2, etc...).

-- Provides a menu for quickly switching heading levels.
+- Provides a menu for quickly switching heading levels (or removing heading).

-- Aligns the gutter to be flush with the editor content if using Joplin's max editor width setting.
+- Aligns the gutter to be flush with the editor content if using Joplin's max editor width setting and applies minimalistic styling to the gutter.

 > [!note]
 > Only works in the markdown editor (does not effect markdown viewer or rich text editor).